 - 1. Collect and prepare all equipment, including sample jars and labels: paper (inside jar, Figure 15) and adhesive/barcode (outside jar) (RD[05], Figure 14). - Once you know the approximate size of samples at your site, consider the size of jar you are using to collect samples.
 Use the smallest jar you can where you can still have a ~1:1 ratio of sample:ETOH.
 This saves space and cost in in shipping. - 3.
 Check nets and sieves for holes, repair if necessary.
 Ensure that both are clean and free of debris and organic matter. - 4.
-If collecting DNA samples, decontaminate all equipment used in DNA sample collection with 10% bleach following normal decontamination procedures (RD[08]). - 5.
-If using a hand corer in wadeable streams, mark 5 and 10 cm from the bottom of the barrel with permanent marker.
-The contents of the nosepiece are not contained in the final sample. - 6.
-Fill 1 L HDPE bottles (or 4 L HDPE jug) with 95% ethanol (Stein et al. 2013).
+If collecting DNA samples, decontaminate all equipment used in DNA sample collection with 10% bleach following normal decontamination procedures (Section D.3 in RD[08]) prior to field collection.
+This bleach cleaning differs from normal decontamination as it is intended to remove any DNA existing on the equipment from storage that could contaminate the samples collected in the field. - 5.
+If using a hand corer or liner in wadeable streams, mark 5 and 10 cm from the bottom of the barrel with permanent marker.
+The contents of the nosepiece are not contained in the final sample. - Fill 1 L HDPE bottles (or 4 L HDPE jug) with 95% ethanol (Stein et al. 2013).
 Cap tightly.
-Clearly label bottle (suggest using Globally Harmonized System (GHS) labels) and transport to the field following EHS guidelines (AD[03]).

-7. Fill out general aquatic field metadata mobile app upon every field sampling visit.
+Clearly label bottle (suggest using Globally Harmonized System (GHS) labels) and transport to the field following EHS guidelines (AD[03]). - 7.
+Fill out general aquatic field metadata mobile app upon every field sampling visit.
 If other protocols are done in the same day, one record for field metadata for the day is sufficient.